open-eats/OpenEats/docs/Running_the_App_in_dev.md

 # Running the App

 The recommended way to run this app is with docker.
-You can install docker [here](https://www.docker.com/products/overview).
+You can install docker [here](https://www.docker.com/community-edition#/download) and docker-compose [here](https://docs.docker.com/compose/install/#prerequisites).
 If you are not familiar with docker you can read more about it on [their website](https://www.docker.com/what-docker).

 ### Running the app with docker for development